jquast/ucs-detect/docs/intro.rst

 The most important factor is to determine whether the Terminal Emulator complies with the Specification_ published by the python wcwidth_ library.

-This program, ``ucs-detect``, is able to **automatically detect** the version and feature level support of unicode that the connecting Terminal supports for WIDE, ZERO, ZWJ, and VS-16 characters.
+This program, ``ucs-detect``, measures the compliance of a terminal emulator with the latest Unicode specification for codepoints in sequence with WIDE, ZERO, ZWJ, VS-16, and VS-15.

 How it works
 ------------